Student money takeaway

 - You must apply for Student Finance before each year of study.
 True.

-- Most parents are 'expected' to contribute towards your living costs.
+- Most parents (unless you have Welsh student finance) are 'expected' to contribute towards your living costs.

 - Student Loan repayments are 9% of anything you earn over £27,295 a year, after graduating (£25,000 in Scotland and £19,895 in Northern Ireland).

 - Any remaining balance is written off after 30 years (25 years in Northern Ireland).

 - You don't have to repay your loan if you move abroad.
 False!